Images shot with F.Zuiko 38mm f1.8

 The longer I stayed, the more confident I became with my camera too, and started to enjoy asking people if they minded me taking a few portraits.

 Nobody refused; in fact, they all seemed happy to have been asked.

 I’m pretty sure that using the small F.Zuiko 38mm f1.8 on the also small Sony NEX camera helped me to look less conspicuous and move around a little more freely than if I’d have had a huge zoom lens on a DSLR.

 I’ll never know for sure, but it certainly didn’t hurt, and the pictures came out pretty well considering the low light.

 Apart from not letting me up onto a footbridge for fear of me throwing things at people from above, nobody challenged me or stopped me from doing anything.

-It goes without saying that the protests meant a lot more to the people there than just being a chance to play journalist and get some photographs, but I must confess that walking around, meeting people, and getting my pictures was great for me personally.
+It goes without saying that the protests meant a lot more to the people there than they did me.

 Enjoyed this post on the Bangkok protests?
 Think others will too?